How Does QR Code Tracking Work?

 Untrackable: Static QR Codes

 The other type of QR Code is a Static QR Code, which is an uneditable and untrackable QR Code.
-This type of QR Code is typically set up as a Text QR Code, Email QR Code, SMS QR Code, as well as a few others.
+This type of QR Code is typically set up as a Plain Text QR Code, Email QR Code, SMS QR Code, as well as a few others.
 Static QR Codes are more suitable for personal use such as a one-time event where tracking isn’t important.

 What are the benefits of QR Code tracking?